Josephson diode and spin-valve effects on the surface of altermagnet CrSb: Discussion

 Since indium is a conventional s-wave superconductor, the observed effects should mainly be associated with the specific properties of the proximized altermagnet CrSb.

-The $dV/dI(B)$ curves reversal in respect to the zero field is not expected for conventional SFS junctions with a uniformly magnetized central layer, where remagnetization can, at most, shift the position of the $I_c(B)$ pattern in magnetic field~\cite{cro2,reverse}.
+The $dV/dI(B)$ curves reversal in respect to the zero field is not expected for conventional Josephson junctions with a uniformly magnetized central layer, where remagnetization can, at most, shift the position of the $I_c(B)$ pattern in magnetic field~\cite{cro2,reverse}.
 We also verify, that there is no frozen flux in our solenoid for the field range in Fig.~\ref{fig2}.
-Moreover, the flux could only shift the zero-resistance region in Fig.~\ref{fig2}, so it is inconsistent with the $dV/dI(B)$ curves reversal and with the supeconducting gap oscillations in Figs.~\ref{fig4} and~\ref{fig5}.
+Moreover, the flux could only shift the zero-resistance region, therefore, it is inconsistent with the $dV/dI(B)$ curves reversal in Fig.~\ref{fig2} and the supeconducting gap oscillations in Figs.~\ref{fig4} and~\ref{fig5}.

 By contrast, the observed behavior is a known fingerprint of Josephson spin valves~\cite{reverse,jsv1,jsv2,jsv3,jsv4,krasnov,jsv5,jsv6,jsv7}.
 Whereas in conventional Josephson junctions the supercurrent is primarily modulated by the magnetic flux through the junction area, in JSV it is largely defined by the relative orientation of magnetic layers, giving rise to the $I_c(B)$ asymmetry and reversal.